yalcinos/vote-camp-site/README.md

-# Vote-CampGround Application
+# Find Places To Visit in The World
-This is a full-stack Node.js project to allow user to create, read, update, and delete camp site information.
+This is a full-stack Node.js project to allow user to create, update, and delete the places to visit.